nichtich/File-Hotfolder/README.md

     Print to STDOUT each new directory (`WATCH_DIR`), each file path before callback execution (`FOUND_FILE`), and/or each deletion (`DELETE_FILE`).
+    Also use `CATCH_ERROR` (implying `catch`) to print callback errors.

+- catch

+    Error callback for failing callbacks.
+Disabled by default, so a dying callback will terminate the program.

 - scan